G2G3Digital/substeps-webdriver/README.md

 substeps-webdriver
 ==================

 Webdriver based step implementations.

-Project documentation can be found [here](http://technophobia.github.com/substeps-webdriver/ "Webdriver Substeps documentation")
+Substeps documentation can be found [here](http://substeps.technophobia.com/ "Substeps documentation").

+There is also a [Substeps Google group](http://groups.google.com/group/substeps?hl=en-GB "Substeps Google group") if you have any queries and where new releases will ne announced.